 On most maps, the direction “North” is toward the top of the map.
 It shouldn’t be any more important than any other direction, but in reality, it is.
 If you know where North is, you can work out any other direction.

 Contours are on one level very easy to explain and understand, and on another a whole lot more difficult.
 Essentially, the more of them you can see, the higher the hills.
 If they’re really close together, the sides of the hill are very steep.
 If there are big gaps between them, the slope is gentle.
-It might be heretical to mention it here, but…. show a Harvey’s British Mountain Map!
-The use of colour to show altitude brings the shape of hills to life in a really clever way.
-And the backs of the sheets are a treasure trove of geology maps, winter climbing routes and all manner of other generally engaging stuff.
+A 3D relief map shows altitude and the shape of hills to life in a really clever way.

 Look at these marvellous maps outdoors.
 If the weather is not so great, retire to an outdoor classroom if you have one.
 If you have to, look at the maps indoors, but always with the promise of getting outside as soon as possible.
 Dressed appropriately for the weather, of course.